Dean177/deanmerchant.com/src/pages/cv.md

 - [`react-native-json-tree`](https://github.com/Dean177/react-native-json-tree) A React Native component to display JSON using a collapsible tree view, perfect for debugging.
 - [`jest-to-match-shape-of`](https://github.com/Dean177/jest-to-match-shape-of) A Jest matcher to verify the shape of an object.
 Makes integration testing simple.

+## Education

+I have a BSc in Mathematics (1st) from the University of Reading

 ## Sabbatical

 I have just finished a year long sabbatical which I used to tour Europe's best rock climbing destinations.